 I originally used a very cheap weighted dip belt just so that I was able to add a few pounds here and there.
-That worked for a little while, but eventually I got strong enough to add weight after a 45lb. plate.
+That worked for a little while, but eventually I got strong enough to add weight after getting accustom to using a 45lb. plate.
 I got pretty cocky one day and loaded the belt up with a ton of weight, jumped up onto the dip bar, went down, went halfway back up, then BOOM!
-The belt snapped and the weights all crashed together on the floor, I felt like I tore a muscle from overextending by going up so fast.
+The belt snapped and the weights all crashed together on the floor.
+I felt like I tore a muscle from overextending by going up so fast.
 It was all bad.
 After that I got a great belt that could hold any amount of weight and (thankfully) I've been dip-accident free ever since.

 When did you first do this & how did you get started?

-L started doing weighted dips as soon as normal dips weren't able to offer me enough resistance.
+I started doing weighted dips as soon as normal dips weren't able to offer me enough resistance.
 What do I mean by this?
 Well, it is possible to just do as many dips as possible with your body weight -eventually you will get fatigued- but it isn't necessarily conducive to gaining mass in the triceps if you do it that way.
-After I was doing 4 sets of 15 dips, I knew it was time for a weighted belt.
+After I was doing 4 sets of 15 dips, I knew it was time for a weighted dip belt.